-We are recruiting children between the ages of 7 to 12 who are diagnosed with autism spectrum disorder in the greater Washington, D.C. area.
+We are recruiting children between the ages of 7 to 12 who are diagnosed with an autism spectrum disorder in the greater Washington, D.C. area.

 Our study explores the development of children who have autism, particularly during social interaction.
 Participating in these studies may help advance autism research, treatment, and intervention.
 Kids that have participated in the past have found our studies to be interesting, educational and fun!

 The study involves four two-hour visits.
 You will receive up to $40 for each session, for a potential total of $160, and your child will receive a toy prize for participation after each session.